141 W. 54th Street,

 The auditorium features 1,131 seats: 825 seats in the front section, 306 seats in the raised stadium section at the rear.
 There are two sets of curtains over the screen, one gold, the other closer to the screen is a sheer white curtain.
 The huge screen measures 52ft x 22.7ft.
 The Ziegfeld Theatre’s interior is decorated with sumptuous red carpeting, abundant gold trim, crystal chandeliers, and ornamentation that ranges from sconces to door handles and exit signs.

 The longest movie run at the Ziegfeld Theatre was “Ryan’s Daughter” (1970) 33 weeks.
 “Ghandi” (1982) was shown for 31 weeks.
 There were probably more world premieres in recent decades at the Ziegfeld Theatre than any US movie theatre outside of Los Angeles, too many to list here except for some that had long runs at the Ziegfeld Theatre: “Cabaret” had its 1972 world premiere and ran for 26 weeks.
-“Close Encounters of the Third Kind” had its 1977 world premier and ran for 23 weeks.
-“Apocalypse Now” had its world premier in 1979 and ran for 12 weeks.
+“Close Encounters of the Third Kind” had its 1977 world premiere and ran for 23 weeks.
+“Apocalypse Now” had its world premiere in 1979 and ran for 12 weeks.
 In 1988 “The Last Temptation of Christ” had its 1988 world premiere here and drew protests.
 The Ziegfeld Theatre was also a beloved showplace for classic screenings such as “Lawrence of Arabia”.

 The Ziegfeld Theatre was, arguably, the last movie palace still showing films in Manhattan.
 Sadly, due to fewer premiers and with competition with multiplexes hosting the same movies, in January 2016 news was announced that the Ziegfeld Theatre would imminently close and after a renovation, reopen in 2017 as the Ziegfeld Ballroom, an event facility.
 The final movie to play the Ziegfeld Theatre was “Star Wars: The Force Awakens” on January 28, 2016.